WijesooriyaHD/Character-Word-frequency-analyzer/README.md

 # University_Project02_Occurrence_of_Characters_Words

-a C program to find the percentage occurrence of a character or word
+A file or multiple files which contain English texts will be sent to the program, and it gives an output (character or word frequencies ) as a horizontal bar graph printed on the terminal.
+C programming language was used.

 *compile and run